top of page

 $1000 deposit to book your spot.

 Day 1 - September 8th.
-We will meet at our Marseilles Airport accommodation and then make our way to Avignon and to our barge which is moored with a direct view of the famous "Pont d'Avignon".
-After our crew has taken care of our luggage and helped us settle into our cabins, we will be walked around, and will discover the history of our ship!
-The owner will be waiting for us on the sun deck to introduce us to the crew!
+We will meet at our Nice Côte d'Azur Airport accommodation and then make our way toward Avignon and to our barge which is moored with a direct view of the famous "Pont d'Avignon".
+We will make a few stops along the way including a stop for lunch.
+Once we arrive to the boat, the owner will be waiting for us on the sun deck to introduce us to the crew who will take care of our luggage and then help us settle into our cabins.
+After we are settled we will have a tour and discover the history of our ship!
 A welcome drink will be served and it will be the perfect moment to discuss the program of the week, get to know the safety rules, relax and learn about how the barge works.
 During sunset, dinner will be served and it will be our first floating experience of wine pairings.
 After dinner, we recommend a walk through the magnificent city of Avignon (center is 5 minutes by walk).
 You can also decide to enjoy the sun deck.
+Dinner onboard.
 (B,L,D)

 Day 3 - September 10th - This morning, you will be taken to one of the most popular cultural sites in France; The Pont du Gard, a UNESCO World Heritage Site.
 It is an impressive bridge-aqueduct built by the Romans in the 1st century of our era.
 It is the highest Roman aqueduct bridge in the world (49 meters!).
 We will be taken to the top by our guide and will enjoy an incredible and unique view of the valley.
 We then visit the museum, which will enchant you with its very visual explanations, being the largest interpretation center in France on the Romans.
 You will learn its history through models, virtual reconstructions, soundscapes and more.
 The boat will be waiting for us for the next lunch-cruise towards the village of Aramon, our stop for the evening.
 This village spreads around the castle built on a rocky outcrop, with its port reaching its peak in the 17th century.
 From there, oil, wine, salt, cereals went to the whole of France.
 Historically known for its wickerwork workshops, it has retained until today its agricultural activities: fruit growing, the culture of the vineyard and olive trees.
 You will see many homes from the 15th to the 18th centuries.
 Dinner onboard.
 (B,L,D)